 Nothing in this subhead prohibits the District from taking reasonable steps to protect students.
-If reasonable steps involve conduct that is prohibited under this subhead, the Article 26A Resource Person must provide notice to the Article 26A Student, in writing and in a developmentally appropriate communication format, of the District's intent to contact an individual named by the Article 26A Student to be unsafe.
+If reasonable steps involve conduct that is prohibited under this subhead, the Article 26A Resource Person notify the Article 26A Student, in writing and in a developmentally appropriate communication format, of the District's intent to contact an individual named by the Article 26A Student to be unsafe.
 Id.